Goal

 Can the attorney provide legal advice to both sides?

-Attorneys can give you information about state laws and local court procedures but cannot give legal advice to both parties.
+An attorney can give you information about state laws and local court procedures; however, an attorney cannot give legal advice to both parties.
 The attorney can only represent one of the parties.

 What happens if we do not have an Agreement?

-If an agreement falls apart, the parties lose none of their rights to trial in Family Court.
+If an agreement falls apart, then you lose none of your rights to trial in Family Court.

 You have the option of mediating your issues to continue to work towards an agreement.

-The attorney cannot represent you in a contested case.
-The information you provided and any unused retainer fee will be returned to you.
+The attorney cannot represent either one of you in a contested case.

 Have questions or need assistance?
 Contact us.